 Gymshark, Harper Wilde, Allbirds—they’re three huge businesses that got their success within the past decade.
 They have one thing in common: the desire to create the best quality products in their industry.

 Take Gymshark, for example.
-The fitness brand is valued at $1.3 billion, granting it unicorn status in the UK.
 Part of its success comes from its commitment to always produce the best quality apparel.
 One of its core values is progression: “To remain at the forefront of both, we need to be fearlessly progressive and consistently future-conscious.”

 “Having an entrepreneurial mindset means that you have a natural [affinity] to learn and make your trade better,” says Marie Jones, the founder of Organic Aromas.